Great Beguinage

 About the Great Beguinage

-Today the Great Beguinage consists of a series of alleys, courtyards, gardens and parks with dozens of houses and convents built from traditional sandstone, as well as St John the Baptist Church.
-The beguinage is currently inhabited by students, foreign visiting professors and staff of the oldest Catholic university in Europe.
+The Grand Beguinage consists of a series of alleys, courtyards, gardens and parks.
+Around St John the Baptist Church, dozens of houses and convents built in traditional sandstone can be found.
+Today, the beguinage is owned by KU Leuven and is home to students, international guest professors and staff members of one of Europe’s oldest universities.

 The Great Beguinage, along with 12 other Flemish beguinages, was listed as UNESCO world heritage in 1998.
 You can visit it free of charge.